 Stallion Springs Resort

-Timeshare reviews at Stallion Springs Resort
+Reviews of Stallion Springs Resort

 You're either going to love it or probably hate it.
 We loved it.
 If you like a quiet, peaceful setting that's well off the beaten track, you're going to love it.
 It's 20 minutes off the highway in a very remote setting but it is wonderful if you're looking to just get away from the bustle and relax.
 We had a 2 bedroom unit right on the golf course and it was very nice except for the kitchen.
 The kitchen is VERY small with all pint-size appliances.
 The kitchen sink was one of those bar-size sinks (meaning VERY small).
 You couldn't even wash a small pot or pan in it.
 It was the most impractical kitchen sink I've ever had at a timeshare.
 The dishwasher was half the size of a normal dishwasher.
 There was no place for groceries and there was almost no countertop space.
 It was a good thing we weren't doing much cooking during the week.
 Although the kitchen was small, it did come nicely furnished with many things that you don't always find supplied: paper towel, salt, pepper, SOS pad, scotchbrite scrubbing pad, and dishwashing liquid.